|Monday, May 3||9:00-1:00||Torts||Peters|

 Select "Prepare to start new exam".
 You may see copies of exams from previous semesters listed.

-Please use your Anonymous ID in the Exam ID field so it is possible to determine who submitted an exam.
+Please use the appropriate Anonymous ID in the Exam ID field so it is possible to determine who submitted an exam.

 You may choose to have the software countdown your remaining time or alert you when you have a specified amount of time remaining.
 All choices on this page are entirely optional.
 The software will not shut down when the timer runs out.